WeBeginners-Community/DocBook/MySQL/MySQL_Python_Connector.md

 First, you need to make sure you install the correct version of the software. <br>

 ![Version_list](https://user-images.githubusercontent.com/93902835/220734133-7624863e-cbaf-4d7d-ad01-aaa76e56feb8.png)
+<br>You can install a specific version of MySQL-Python Connector using the command given in the [<ins>answer</ins>](https://stackoverflow.com/questions/5226311/installing-specific-package-version-with-pip) on StackOverflow. <br>

-It is necessary to have Python and PIP installed on your system in order to install the Python-MySQL-connector module. <br>
+It is **necessary** to have Python and PIP installed on your system in order to install the Python-MySQL-connector module. <br>
 If Python and Pip are not installed, follow the instructions given [<ins>here</ins>](https://www.activestate.com/resources/quick-reads/how-to-install-pip-on-windows/). <br>
 <br>
 If Python and Pip are already installed, run the following commands in the Terminal (CMD).